- Find meetings near you

 Help is standing by 24 hours a day, 7 days a week.4.
 Housing

-Finding your own apartment can be tricky with a criminal record—after all, landlords want great tenants who pay rent on time, have decent credit, and a clean record.
-In order to ensure these standards are met, a background check is standard in the application process.
-In a recent research study, 44 percent of landlords surveyed said that they wouldn’t overlook a criminal history.
+Finding your own apartment can be tricky with a criminal record.
+After all, landlords want great tenants who pay rent on time, have decent credit, and a clean record.
+To ensure these standards are met, a background check is standard in the application process.
+Studies show that nearly 50% of landlords consider background checks the number-one factor when screening potential tenants.

 Buying a home with a drinking and driving conviction can prove challenging, as well.
-According to Experian, mortgage lenders may or may not choose to conduct a criminal background check.
+Mortgage lenders may or may not choose to conduct a criminal background check.
 If they do decide to go that route, there unfortunately aren’t any legal protections in place to prevent them from charging a higher APR or denying a loan application altogether due to a person’s past criminal history.

 5. DUI Impacts Life, Both Personal/Family

-A real stigma exists against drunk drivers, and many have experienced being ostracized, humiliated and shamed for their actions.
+A real stigma exists against drunk drivers, and many have been ostracized, humiliated, and shamed for their actions.
 A DUI can also create lifelong consequences for you and your family.
 From a legal standpoint, a DUI can put your character in jeopardy when undergoing divorce proceedings.

 From a legal standpoint, a DUI can put your character in jeopardy when undergoing divorce proceedings.